 Day Job: Senior Electrical Engineer (GHD)

 Nee Nee has been an Innovators’ Tea Party mentor since 2016 and is a passionate advocate for girls in STEM, specifically women in engineering since graduating engineering.
 As well as her experience with TITP, Nee Nee has been on various Women in Engineering and Diversity and Inclusion committees.
 Nee Nee’s hobbies include reading, baking and barre.

 TITP Position: Event Coordinator

 Hannah has been mentoring with TITP since 2018.
 She loves being able to speak with students and share her passion for the STEM areas.
 TITP is the group Hannah needed when she was in high school – she was confused and lost and didn’t know what was out there in the world of science.
 She wants to give to others what she wished was out there when she was a student.
 Hannah hopes that through her mentoring involvement, and now by joining the committee, she is able to help inspire the next generation to pursue STEM careers.
 When she isn’t busy in the lab, Hannah enjoys playing the flute, cross stitch, and watching (almost!) any sport.

 TITP Position: Engagement Coordinator

-Day Job: Mine Scheduling Engineer
+Day Job: Mine Scheduling Engineer (Rio Rinto)